 I never wanted to date until I had completed all of the necessary surgeries.
 As I am a female, I like men.
 Before I was a “complete” female, even through I was presenting as a woman, I never felt comfortable dating.
 I was sort of in-between genders, at least in a physical sense.

 Some of the best advice I ever received was from other Transgender women I subsequently met online.
 They said not to bother with so-called conventional dating.
 It was a waste of time getting ready, going to bars and restaurant or clubs and hanging around looking for a nice sincere man.
 They said all I’d find were “Tranny chasers” or men curious about what I have in my panties and bra.

 So, as soon as I felt ready, I joined MyTransgenderCupid, the foremost Transgender dating site.
-There are T-girls from Europe, the UK, the US and Asia on the site.
+There are Transgender women from Europe, the UK, the US and Asia on the site.
 Plus, understanding men from all over the world, genuinely looking for a Trans woman to date.

 I took my time and chatted to a fair few men on the site.
 I got to know several of them well, understood their personalities and characters.
 Some were simply not right for me.
 But that’s, just like “normal” girls who date several men before they find “Mr Right”.
 Some have remained good friends even though I’ve never dated them.